tbennun/cudnn-training/README.md

 ~/cudnn-training/build: $ make
 ```

+If compiling under linux, make sure to either set the ```CUDNN_PATH``` environment variable to the path CUDNN is installed to, or extract CUDNN to the CUDA toolkit path.

 To enable gflags support, uncomment the line in CMakeLists.txt.
-In the Visual Studio project, define the macro USE_GFLAGS.
+In the Visual Studio project, define the macro ```USE_GFLAGS```.

 Running
 =======